 While 1 in 5 Americans have IBS, much fewer than that seek medical help.
 The IFFGD states that nearly 2,000 patients with IBS reported in a survey that they didn’t receive treatment until 6.6 years after symptoms began.

-If you’re experiencing the symptoms above, visit a gastroenterologist, such as Drs.
-Carl Calandra, and Suman Kaur at Digestive Disease Associates in Hinsdale, IL, for a proper diagnosis.
+If you’re experiencing the symptoms above, visit a gastroenterologist, such as Dr. Suman Kaur at Digestive Disease Associates in Hinsdale, IL, for a proper diagnosis.

 Call Digestive Disease Associates in Hinsdale, IL at 630-325-4255.